pawel-jakubowski/coverage-search-docker/README.md

 Docker image for building https://github.com/pawel-jakubowski/coverage-search

 ## How to build this image
+Basically you do not have to build this image as latest version should be always available on Docker Hub - [pjakubowski/coverage-search](https://hub.docker.com/r/pjakubowski/coverage-search).
+When you try to run docker container with image name `pjakubowski/coverage-search` docker should download it from its' Hub.

 Download this repo and build docker image with the following commands:
 ```bash
 git clone https://github.com/pawel-jakubowski/coverage-search-docker.git